 >It's Abkhazia

-The fuck should this tell me?
+The frick should this tell me?
 It is a small separatist plot of land with 250 000k inhabitants in the middle of nowhere.
 Most people dont even know of its existance so understandably, I dont know anything about the place either, just that some travel bloggers said its poor and theres a risk of getting mugged, hence this thread.
 So what information should I gather from the fact that its Abkhazia?

 This is a serious travel board maybe your mom's facebook cruise group is more on your level